AndrewSigorskih/fastq-dupaway/README.md

 ## Usage

 **NB**: fastq-dupaway requires **a lot of disk space** (~2 times the input size on average, depends on --mem-limit option value) while running in "sequence-based" mode; that is the cost of limited RAM usage algorithm.
-The "fast" mode is not disk-intensive and can be used when strict RAM limtation is not in proority.
+The "fast" mode is not disk-intensive and can be used when strict RAM limitation is not in priority.

 ### Running Docker image